Berner High School: Athletics

-Berner High School holds one state football record: second place (tie) for most field goals in a single football game, set by Richard Pierce in 1983 with 4 field goals in one game.
+Berner High School athletic teams were known as the Bisons.

-Robert "Bob" Reifsnyder, an All-American player at the U.S. Naval Academy and who was inducted into the College Football Hall of Fame in 1997, was the varsity football coach for the Berner Bisons for many years as well as a math teacher at the school.
-Reifsndyer, the 1957 recipient of the Maxwell Award for College Player of the Year, coached at least two of the Baldwin brothers, Alec and Daniel.
+Bob Reifsnyder, an All-American player at the United States Naval Academy and who was inducted into the College Football Hall of Fame in 1997, was the varsity football coach for the Berner Bisons for many years as well as a math teacher at the school.
+Reifsnyder, the 1957 recipient of the Maxwell Award for College Player of the Year, coached at least two of the Baldwin brothers, Alec and Daniel.
 Under Reifsnyder, the football Bisons won the South Shore (Long Island) championship in 1971 and made it to the Nassau County Conference I-II championship game in 1974, losing to Syosset.
 The Berner football team went undefeated in 1967 and 1968.

-Thomas Cappelluzzo, a cross-country runner, won the NYSPHSAA Cross Country Championships Class A race in November 1971.
-He posted the fastest time of three class races held, while also setting a course record.
-He won the mile run in the inaugural NYSPHSAA Indoor Track & Field Championships in March 1972.